 Mitigating and Managing a Crisis (MLD-381): Harvard Kennedy School, Juliette Kayyem.
-On paper, how a government responds to a variety of crises - whether a terrorism attack, a major hurricane, an earthquake,an Ebola crisis, or an oil spill - is fairly well thought out, practiced, and understood.
-And yet, when the disaster does arrive, it always appears that the government is overwhelmed and confused, as if it were making it up as it went along.
-This is as true for private entities.
-To understand crises response takes more than skills in communication or incident command; it takes an understanding of the complex political, regulatory, international, and legal regimes that govern the incident and the skills to manage these different and sometimes conflicting concerns.
-Drawing mostly on case studies and lessons learned, from Ebola, to Hurricane Sandy, to the B.P.
-Oil Spill, Boston Marathon and everything in between, the course will provide to all students a deeper understanding not merely of the mechanics of crises response but how the law, politics, and policy empower and hinder our capability to respond.
-Spring Semester.
+How an institution responds to a variety of crises - whether a terrorism attack, a major hurricane, a plane crash, a foreign entity abusing a social media platform – is one of the most challenging and consequential aspects of leadership.
+Understanding what a crisis is, when you are in it, and what skills are needed to manage through it is an essential skill for government and private sector leaders.
+To understand crises response takes more than skills in communication, leadership or incident command; though necessary, it also takes an understanding of the complex political, regulatory, international, ethical, and legal regimes that govern the incident and the skills to manage these different and sometimes conflicting concerns.
+Drawing mostly on case studies and lessons learned, from crises as far ranging as Hurricane Katrina to Haiti earthquake to the Boeing air crashes, the course will provide to all students a deeper understanding not merely of the mechanics of crises response but how the law, politics, and policy empower and hinder our capability to respond.

 HARVARD EXTENSION SCHOOL COURSES

 Disaster Relief and Recovery (MGMT E-5095): Taught by PCL Faculty Co-Director Arnold Howitt, this course focuses on the management of humanitarian relief—shelter, food, medical care, and the restoration of critical public services and basic economic activity—once disaster rescues have been accomplished.
 It also looks at the dynamics of community recovery in the aftermath of major disasters, using examples from the United States and several other countries.
-Spring Semester.
+Not offered in AY 2019/20.